Prompt cusps in hierarchical dark matter halos: Implications for annihilation boost: Prompt cusps

-Because Liouville’s theorem guarantees that the coarse-grained phase-space density of collisionless dark matter can never exceed its initial value \cite{Tremaine:1979we}, the self-similar \(\rho(r)=A r^{-3/2}\) profile must eventually flatten at sufficiently small radii.
-This defines the physical core radius \(r_{\rm core}\), inside which the implied phase-space density of the cusp would otherwise exceed \(f_{\max}\).
-It is therefore useful to introduce the corresponding core density,
+The self-similar $\rho(r)=A\,r^{-3/2}$ profile must therefore flatten at a core radius $r_{\rm core}$, below which the implied phase-space density would otherwise exceed $f_{\max}$.
+It is useful to introduce the corresponding core density,

-which marks the innermost region where the cusp is regulated by the primordial phase-space bound.
+which marks the innermost scale at which the cusp is regulated by the primordial phase-space bound.
 The value of \(r_{\rm core}\) is obtained by equating $f_{\rm max}$ with the phase-space density implied by the power-law cusp, yielding

 This core radius plays a central role in determining the annihilation luminosity of a prompt cusp, since the integral of \(\rho^2\) is dominated by the region between \(r_{\rm core}\) and \(r_{\rm cusp}\).